Autumn 2026 Trek Offer – Up to 20% Off +9779767998270 info@nepaloutdoorexpeditions.com

 • Hikes lasting three to six hours

-• Adding elevation (stairs, hills, or steep trails)
+• Adding elevation through stairs, hills, or steep trails

-• Walking with a backpack to simulate real trekking conditions
+• Walking with a backpack to simulate trekking conditions

 2. Improve Your Cardiovascular Fitness

-Strong legs alone are not enough for EBC preparation; you must also be able to walk for hours a day in thin air.
-Developing good cardiovascular fitness is one of the most vital parts of your training, since your heart and lungs will need to work harder than usual at high altitudes.
-You don’t need elite athletic ability, but you do need consistent stamina that helps you climb hills, maintain a steady pace, and recover quickly.
+Strong legs alone are not enough for EBC preparation.
+You must also be able to walk for several hours each day while your body adjusts to thin air.
+Developing cardiovascular fitness is an important part of training because your heart and lungs work harder at high altitudes.
+You don’t need elite athletic ability, but consistent stamina can help you climb hills, maintain a steady pace, and recover between efforts.

 Recommended cardio exercises: